 Telephone: 01282 429094https://charterhouseburnley.co.uk/our-resource-centre/

-As part of CTiC’s dementia-friendly churches project, there are now a number of “tea services” being held across the county.
-These are short services, followed by refreshments, which have designed with the needs of people affected by dementia uppermost, but which are open to everybody.
-Come and see!
+As part of the Churches Together in Cumbria dementia friendly churches Project there are now a number of Tea Services being held across the County.
+These are short services, followed by refreshments, which have been designed with the needs of people affected by dementia uppermost, but which are open to everybody.

 More than 20 years of professional experience in the care industry delivering improved quality of life for the people we serve through the delivery of care excellence, extraordinary service and compassionate care.